scott-howard-james/encyclopedia/README.md

 - **composition**: Encyclopedia contents may be altered by functions as well as  other Encyclopedias
 - **set operations**: Encyclopedias may be combined using union, difference and intersection operators

-Encyclopedias may, optionally, include:
+Encyclopedias may, optionally, support:

 - **multi-valued**: keys may be *assigned* single values or *tagged* with multiple values
 - **inversion**: Encyclopedia may be inverted such that their values map to their keys

 # Say that Differently

-In math-speak, an Encyclopedia is a similar to Ring where:
+In math-speak, an Encyclopedia is a similar to [Ring](https://en.wikipedia.org/wiki/Ring_%28mathematics%29) where:

 - keys serve as the *domain*
 - values serve as the *range*